Application development using React + Django

 ]

-Next, open the main application routing file backend/urls.py
+Then, open the main routing file of the application backend/urls.py

 from django.contrib import admin